Engin-Boot/no-oggy-in-java-ShivaniBollabattin21/README.md

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code is working according to the intention.
+Updated main.java.

-Don't forget to update this file after fixing the code.